fbpx

 Medical POA is a limited type of authority allowing the agent to make decisions for medical care, including treatment, surgery, medication, end-of-life care, and choice of healthcare providers.

-What Happens to The Power of Attorney After Death if Your Loved One Left a Will?
+What Happens to the Power of Attorney After Death if Your Loved One Left a Will?

 Your loved one can no longer own property after death, and you can’t act on their behalf when they’re gone.
 Probate becomes necessary to transfer the assets they leave behind to their living heirs.
 The will they left behind must be filed with the probate court shortly after their death, especially if they solely held a bank account or other properties.